bagustris/machinery-asd/README.md

 ## Downloading dataset

-First, you need to download IDMT and MIMII dataset.
-I located these data inside `data`.
-Directory, if you locate elsewhere, you need to adjust those paths.
+First, you need to download the IDMT and MIMII datasets.
+I located these data inside `data` directory.
+If you locate them elsewhere, you need to adjust those paths (in `baseline.py`).

 Link for download: